-A: At any time during the DoVE dog’s life, should an adopter become unable to care fortheir needs, we ask that you contact us.
-We stand behind all our dogs and will always take DoVE dogs back in any condition without questions asked.
-We will always ensure they are thriving in a safe and loving environment.
+A: We understand that unforeseen events in life occur.
+At any time during the DoVE dog’s life, should an adopter become unable to care for their needs, we ask that you immediately contact us and we will work out a plan for rehoming.

-A: We offer a 2-week pre-adoption period to make sure that our dog is a good fit for the home.
-Please remember that the dog was rescued from a highly traumatic situation.
-Preparation, patience, love and understanding are all necessary traits that they will need.
-It can take anywhere from two weeks to several months (and for very traumatizeddogs, even longer) for a new dog to adjust.
-We ask that you are patient and understand
+A: We offer a 2 week, pre-adoption trial period to make sure that our dog is a good fit for the home.
+Please remember that many of our dogs have a traumatic history.
+Preparation, patience, love and understanding are all necessary for their successful transition.
+It can take anywhere from weeks to months (and for some, even longer) for a new dog to adjust.
+We ask that you understand this BEFORE you apply.

 Q:What should I prepare for my new dog?